evnchw/evnchw.github.io/_quant/mfg_part_1.md

 While brushing up on mean field game theory ("MFG") I wanted to write a brief refresher to solidify the key ideas.

-In this blog series I aim present the key formulation and ideas of MFG in a concise, informal and practical way.
+In this blog series I aim present the key formulation and ideas of mean field games in a concise, informal and practical way.

 - I prioritize intuition/readability linking to references where appropriate.
 - We will not go deeply into proofs here.